preactjs/preact-www/content/en/guide/v10/getting-started.md

 ## Best practices powered with `preact-cli`

 The `preact-cli` project is a ready made solution to bundle Preact applications with the optimal bundler configuration that's best for modern web application.
 It's build on standard tooling projects like `webpack`, `babel` and `postcss`.
-Because of the simplicty this is the most popular way to use Preact among our users.
+Because of the simplicity this is the most popular way to use Preact among our users.

 As the name implies, `preact-cli` is a **c**ommand-**li**ne tool that can be run in the terminal on your machine.
 Install it globally by running: